RD-0146: Development

 In 1988, RSC Energia directed KBKhA to begin work on a new preburner-less LOx/LH2 rocket engine for use on upper stages, the RO-95.
 Though this 10 tf engine never left the design phase, its development confirmed the reliability and performance of the expander cycle to KBKhA.

 In 1999, a new expander-cycle engine project began.
 In that year, GKNPTs Khrunichev awarded a contract to KBKhA to develop a new engine, the RD-0146U, for use on its Proton and Angara launch vehicles.
 The engine was to be of around 10 tf thrust class.
 Soon after, on 7 April 2000, the American company Pratt & Whitney Rocketdyne entered an agreement with KBKhA, financing the development of the RD-0146.
 Pratt & Whitney would gain exclusive international marketing rights to this variant.
 In 2002, RSC Energia awarded KBKhA with a contract to develop the RD-0146E variant for use on its Onega launch vehicle, a Soyuz-2 variant with a fully cryogenic upper stage.
 In 2008, KBKhA began development of the RD-0146D variant for use on the KVTK upper stage for Angara A5.
 In 2009, TsSKB Progress selected the RD-0146 for use on the new Rus-M launch vehicle's second stage.

 The first RD-0146 engine was planned to be delivered to Pratt & Whitney in May 2001.
 Delays attributed to subcontractor production troubles postponed this, and the first live firing of a production engine took place on 9 October, 2001.
 A second engine was built and fired in December 2002, and was subsequently delivered to Pratt & Whitney in March 2003.

 The RD-0146 used a different testing methodology than previous Soviet and Russian engine trial programs.
-Individual components and subsystems would be tested separately, Earlier testing would use an all-up method, in which an entire engine was assembled and tested.
+Individual components and subsystems would be tested separately, while earlier testing would use an all-up method, in which an entire engine was assembled and tested.
 This meant that a single component failure would make it necessary to disassemble the system to detect flaws.

 In order to facilitate test firings of the RD-0146, a new liquid hydrogen production plant was constructed, with a capacity of 100 kg per day.
 This became the second such facility in Russia.